TMD/TMJ | Woodshore Family Dentistry

-What are the Causes of Sudden TMJ Pain?
+What Are the Causes of Sudden TMJ Pain?

 The temporomandibular joint is responsible for a wide range of motion.
-It acts as a hinge for your mouth and involves sliding action.
+It acts as a hinge for your mouth and involves a sliding action.
 As such, it can also get easily damaged.
-Parts of the TMJ that interact with the bones have cartilages and small discs that can absorb shock in order to facilitate smooth jaw movement.
+Parts of the TMJ that interact with the bones have cartilages and small discs that can absorb shock to facilitate smooth jaw movement.
 When this part of the joint gets damaged, you suffer from sudden TMJ pain.

 The following are some of the primary causes of temporomandibular joint disorder: